Melissa Conrad Stöppler, MD

 What is the incubation period for whooping cough?

-The incubation period, or the time frame in which symptoms develop, is longer than that for the common cold and most upper respiratory infections.
+The incubation period, or the time frame from exposure to the causative bacteria and development of symptoms, is longer than that for the common cold and most upper respiratory infections.
 Typically, signs and symptoms develop within seven to 10 days of exposure to pertussis, but they may not appear for up to three weeks after the initial infection.

 What are whooping cough symptoms, signs, and stages?